 Fashion Mood Board Examples

-Pieces & Accessories
+Pieces & accessories

 Last but not least are pieces and accessories.
-This is where you get creative; think about how you want each piece to be unique from its counterparts by adding interesting touches such as beads or artwork or fringe detailing.
+This is where you get creative; think about how you want each piece to be unique from its counterparts by adding interesting touches such as beads or artwork, or fringe detailing.

 How to Make a Fashion Mood Board Mood Board Fashion Accessories

 Accessories are also important; think about what type of jewelry would go well with each outfit or how a belt could complete an otherwise plain dress.
-Every element must complement each other in order for it all come together into one cohesive look.
+Every element must complement each other in order for it all to come together into one cohesive look.

 Up Next